S32-PAMS/PAMS-Docs/src/site/notes/Server/Apache Kafka.md

 KAFKA_ADVERTISED_LISTENERS: INTERNAL://broker2:9094, EXTERNAL://broker2:9095, EXTERNAL2://localhost:9097
 ```

-localhost is currently exposed as many of our frontend components run locally.
-If the frontend components are ever dockerized, it is ideal to remove the external2 ports.
+`localhost` is currently exposed as many of our frontend components run locally.
+If the frontend components are ever Dockerised, it is ideal to remove the external2 ports.

 Now you can proceed to [[Server/Apache Flink\|Apache Flink]]